elie222/inbox-zero/README.md

 ## Key Features

+- **Newsletter Cleaner:** Easily manage and unsubscribe from newsletters.
+- **AI Assistant:** Auto respond, archive, label, and forward emails based on plain text prompt rules.
 - **Email Analytics:** Track your email activity with daily, weekly, and monthly stats.
-- **Newsletter Management:** Easily manage and unsubscribe from newsletters.
 - **New Senders:** Identify and block new spam senders.
 - **Unreplied Emails:** Keep track of emails awaiting responses.
 - **Large Email Finder:** Free up space by locating and deleting large emails.
-- **AI Auto-Responder:** Automate responses for common queries.
-- **AI Email Assistant:** Auto-archive, label, and forward emails based on set rules.

 ## Built with